No Magic Wand For Earl King

 Here's another New Orleans rarity that, like the previously posted Johnny Moore (Deacon John) 45, came out on the Wand label, based in New York.
 Wand issued a number of singles by New Orleans artists between 1966 and the mid-1970s, leasing virtually all of those tracks from various production companies in the Deep South - in this case, Sansu Enterprises.

-Produced in 1970 by the principals of Sansu, Allen Toussaint and his business partner, Marshall Sehorn, the tunes on this single were part of an album project of all original material by Earl King, Street Parade, ably backed by Sansu's versatile, house band, the Meters.
+Produced in 1969 by the principals of Sansu, Allen Toussaint and his business partner, Marshall Sehorn, the tunes on this single were part of an album project of all original material by Earl King, Street Parade, ably backed by Sansu's versatile, house band, the Meters.
 Sehorn got Jerry Wexler of Atlantic Records interested in the album early on, hoping to place it with the company for national release.
 At the time, Toussaint and Sehorn were raising funds to build their own recording studio, after the demise of Cosimo Matassa's famous operation due to insolvency and IRS seizure.
-In Bill Dahl's notes to the Fuel 2000 CD re-issue of Street Parade, King related that Sehorn was trying to get a substantial advance for the album from Atlantic to help secure a large bank loan for construction; but Wexler would only agree to releasing the LP without any up-front payment.
+In Bill Dahl's notes to the Fuel 2000 CD re-issue of the Street Parade material (which had earlier been issued by Charly Records on LP and CD), King related that Sehorn was trying to get a substantial advance for the album from Atlantic to help secure a large bank loan for construction; but Wexler would only agree to releasing the LP without any up-front payment.
 Sehorn refused to budge from his demands; and the deal broke down.

 As a result, very few of King's songs from those sessions ever saw the light of day back then.
-Until I found this Wand single, the only song from the Sansu sessions that I knew had been released was the title track, which I wrote about back in January of this year.
+Until I found this Wand single, the only 45 from the Sansu sessions that I knew had been released was the title track, which I wrote about back in January of this year.
 It came out in 1970 on Kansu, a small side imprint run by Toussaint and Sehorn.
-As I've recently discovered, Sansu also leased four sides to Wand, which appeared on two singles: 11230 "Tic Tac Toe" b/w "A Part Of Me"; and 11232 "Mama & Papa" b/w "This Is What I Call Living".
-Wand, for whatever reasons, was unable to help make the magic happen; and the few copies that were issued got undeservedly consigned to near oblivion, forgotten for so many years.

 "Tic Tac Toe" (Earl K. Johnson)